Sticky and blunt ends: Overhangs and sticky ends

 Also, since different restriction endonucleases usually create different overhangs, it is possible to create a plasmid by excising a piece of DNA (using a different enzyme for each end) and then joining it to another DNA molecule with ends trimmed by the same enzymes.
 Since the overhangs have to be complementary in order for the ligase to work, the two molecules can only join in one orientation.
 This is often highly desirable in molecular biology.

+Sticky ends can be converted to blunt ends by a process known as blunting, which involves filling in the sticky end with complementary nucleotides.
+This yields a blunt end, however, sticky ends are often preferable, meaning the main use of this method is to label DNA by using radiolabeled nucleotides to fill the gap.
+Blunt ends can also be converted to sticky ends by addition of double-stranded linker sequences containing recognition sequences for restriction endonucleases that create sticky ends and subsequent application of the restriction enzyme or by homopolymer tailing, which refers to extending the molecule's 3' ends with only one nucleotide, allowing for specific pairing with the matching nucleotide (e.g. poly-C with poly-G).

 Frayed ends

 Across from each single strand of DNA, we typically see adenine pair with thymine, and cytosine pair with guanine to form a parallel complementary strand as described below.
 Two nucleotide sequences which correspond to each other in this manner are referred to as complementary: